 - 5 to 6 cups of veggie or chicken stock

 - 1 bunch of asparagus

 - 2 tablespoons coconut cream

 - 1 tablespoon lemon juice

 - Trim the ends off the asparagus and cut into small pieces.
 You can keep the tips of a few of the stalks aside as a pretty garnish.

 - Chop an onion (don’t cry) and add it to a large pot with the oil or butter.
 Cook on low/med heat a few minutes unit onions are translucent, then add the asparagus and cook for another few mins.

 - Add veggie stock and let simmer for about 10 to 13 minutes, until asparagus is soft.

 - Turn the soup off and blend it with a hand blender or Vitamix.
 TIP: Don’t put hot soup in a regular blender unless you’re a fan of explosive appliances and 2rd degree burns.

-- Add the lemon juice, cream, and apple cider vinegar once you’ve blended and serve.
+- Add the lemon juice, coconut milk or cream, and apple cider vinegar and blend for a few seconds longer.